The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Main results

+The measure \eqref{eq:rs} on the space of height functions $\mathbb{R}^C$ is a Gibbs probability measure.
+The product of Dirac measures $\prod_{x \in B} \delta_{\varphi_x}(\mathrm{d}\phi_x)$ fixes the boundary values to coincide with $\varphi_x$ for $x \in B$, whereas $\prod_{x \in A} \mathrm{d}\phi_x$ denotes Lebesgue measure on the unconstrained interior heights.
+Consequently, the measure is supported on all surfaces that satisfy the prescribed boundary conditions, with probabilities determined by their interaction energy.

-There is vast literature on random surfaces \cite{funaki, sheffield, DGI}, the majority of it operating under the rather strong condition that the interaction potential $V$ is uniformly twice differentiable in the sense that $0 < c_1 \leq V''(x) \leq c_2$.
-We will in fact be interested in an interaction potential $V$ that fails to be continuous.
-A \textbf{(uniform) random Gelfand--Tsetlin function} is then simply a random surface with the hard-core interaction potential
+There is a vast literature on random surfaces \cite{funaki, sheffield, DGI}.
+Most of this literature operates under the rather strong condition that the interaction potential $V$ satisfies $0 < c_1 \leq V''(x) \leq c_2$.
+We will instead be interested in an extended-valued interaction potential $V$ that fails even to be continuous.
+In this direction, for any subset $C$ of $\mathbb{Z}^2$, we define a \textbf{Gelfand--Tsetlin surface} on $C$ to be a function $\phi:C \to \mathbb{R}$ that is increasing on $C$, i.e.